PyJobShop/PyJobShop/README.md

 Feel free to open an issue if you have any questions.

 We use IBM ILOG CP Optimizer to implement the CP model.
-A Google OR-Tools alternative is work in progress, contributions to migrate the CP Optimizer model to OR-Tools are welcome.
+Contributions to migrate the CP Optimizer model to OR-Tools are welcome.